Edmonds

 Open Studio Session featuring Mohamed Assani Trio | November 17th, 2024 at 4 PM

 The Mohamed Assani Trio takes music to new realms while remaining committed to the rich roots of South Asian traditions.
-Mohamed will be joined on sitar by talented multi-instrumentalist and percussionist, Curtis Andrews, and versatile tabla player, Gurdit Singh, for an afternoon of original intercultural and original compositions.
+Mohamed will be joined on sitar by talented multi-instrumentalist and percussionist, Curtis Andrews, and versatile tabla player, Gurdit Singh, for an afternoon of original intercultural compositions.

 Full-Day Workshop: Demystifying South Asian Music | December 7th, 2024 at 11 AM